carpentries/lessondev-trainer-training/episodes/iterative-development.md

 ## Discussion Questions

+- What are different formative assessment strategies that can help diagnose issues with the lesson?
+  Discuss the effectiveness of those strategies.
+  Give some examples of what actionable feedback might look like.
 - How do you think the optimal ratio of time spent on teaching and exercises changes as learner expertise increases?
   E.g. do you think a novice lesson will include more content to be taught